smasherprog/EqTool/README.md

 <li>Random rolls show up in the triggers window. </li>
 <li>See others on the map in real time.
 Also support for NParse map location sharing automatically if location sharing is set to everyone. </li>
 <li>Kael faction pull timer automatically added for everyone regardless of what zone you are in. </li>
 <li>Scout timer automatically added for everyone regardless of what zone you are in.
-THIS IS AN ESTIMATE!</li>
+THIS IS AN ESTIMATE!
+(Can be toggled off in settings.)</li>
 <li>Ring 8 timer automatically added for everyone regardless of what zone you are in.
-THIS IS AN ESTIMATE!</li>
+THIS IS AN ESTIMATE!
+(Can be toggled off in settings.)</li>
+<li>Ring War: when the Ring War starts, the full set of wave/round timers is automatically generated for you.</li>
+<li>Avatar of War lockout timer and Death Touch (Fright/Dread) timers are automatically tracked.</li>
+<li>Pet tracking: detects pet creation, death, reclaim, guard, follow, sit/stand, attack, and lifetap procs.</li>
 <li>Kill timer detection: When you kill a mob sometimes you miss the slain message.
 Now, when you miss the slain message, if you get either an exp message or a faction message a timer will appear correctly.
 Since it is unknown what the name of the mob is that died when you received a faction message only, the name of the timer is 'Faction Slain Guess'  and 'Experience Slain Guess'.</li>
 <li>Detect EQ directory location instead of user required to enter it.</li>
 <li>Detect Spells cast on others (this is a best guess as I am reading the log file so chloroplast and Regrowth of the growth have the same message)</li>